 However, as an SEO professional, you know that not all backlinks are created equal.
 That’s why a good backlink audit tool is always good to have.

-Links from reputable, high-authority sites are more valuable than ones from lesser-known or low-quality sites.
+Links from reputable, high-authority sites are more valuable than ones from lesser-known or low-quality sites (that you might need to eventually disavow).
 With your off-page SEO strategy, you won’t just be hoping to gain backlinks – you’ll aim for links from high-quality, authoritative sites.

 2. Brand Mentions

 When other sites talk about your company or website in their content, that’s a brand mention.
 And whether mentions are linked or unlinked, they can contribute to your off-page SEO strategy.

 When your brand gets acknowledged by another site, it indicates to search engines that your site is noteworthy and relevant within your industry, which can help you rank higher in the SERPs.